ahmedessam90/RoboND-Rover-project/writeup_template.md

 #### 1. Run the functions provided in the notebook on test images (first with the test data provided, next on data you have recorded).
 Add/modify functions to allow for color selection of obstacles and rock samples.
 Here is an example of how to include an image in your writeup.

-*1-Modification of perspect_transform function
+*1-Modification of perspect_transform function.
-*a-Add mask image for field of view of camera which is used next to get obstacle map *2-Add find_rocks function to get rock location
+*a-Add mask image for field of view of camera which is used next to get obstacle map.
+*2-Add find_rocks function to get rock location.

 ### Autonomous Navigation and Mapping
 #### 1. Fill in the `perception_step()` (at the bottom of the `perception.py` script) and `decision_step()` (in `decision.py`) functions in the autonomous mapping scripts and an explanation is provided in the writeup of how and why these functions were modified as they were